randall77/hprof/README.md

 dataroot:
   5       uvarint
-  rootptr uvarint     possible ptr to an object
+  addr    uvarint     address where pointer was found rootptr uvarint     possible ptr to an object
   TODO: containing symbol & offset?
+Might need to use dwarf to figure that out

 otherroot:
   6       uvarint